mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 _Before going further, I have to mention that since we don't have access to runtime information, it's not possible to target an individual user.
 Also note that it's more complex to A/B test in a more JAMstack way and that it will potentially cost more money than a runtime solution.
 It's again about tradeoffs._

 ## References

+On a side note, I think that Netlify is using a similar approach but for something branch based with their [Split-testing product](https://docs.netlify.com/site-deploys/split-testing/).

+If you have any other references in mind concerning A/B testing on top of the JAMstack, feel free to drop them on [Twitter](https://twitter.com/mfrachet).